submariner-io/submariner-website/src/content/quickstart/vsphere_aws/_index.md

 weight: 30
 ---

-In this quickstart guide, we shall cover the necessary steps to deploy OpenShift Container Platform (OCP) on vSphere and AWS.
-Once the OCP clusters are deployed, we shall cover how to deploy Submariner and connect the two clusters.
+This quickstart guide covers the necessary steps to deploy two OpenShift Container Platform (OCP) clusters: one on VMware vSphere with user provisioned infrastructure (UPI) and the other one on AWS with full stack automation (aka IPI).
+Once the OpenShift clusters are deployed, we will walk you through the deployment of Submariner with Service Discovery, interconnecting the two clusters.

 ### OpenShift Prerequisites